Featuring a more original story starring Chadwick Boseman’s T’Challa, Episode 2 of Marvel’s What If…? is the first truly great episode of the series.

 Outside of the opening scene, which is ripped and replaced from Guardians of the Galaxy (2014), Episode 2 of What If…? tells an original story centered on this new version of T’Challa, and it’s one that sticks the landing.
 While there may be less time with character moments that you want to absorb, it’s still engaging and fun.
 There are references to and new versions of characters from the MCU, but this is the first episode of What If…? that could probably stand on its own thanks to its more original plot line.
 It gives fans some cool nods and Easter eggs, but it’s not overwhelming or confusing in the way that Episode 1 might have been for outsiders.
 Does it help if you’ve seen certain MCU movies?
 (Mainly the first two Guardians of the Galaxy films released in 2014 and 2017, respectively, and 2018’s Black Panther) Yes.
 However, I wouldn’t call them essential for you to understand the basic plot.

 Much like in Episode 1, we have a majority of cast members reprising their roles, including a few surprises that I wasn’t expecting and won’t spoil here.
 Not only does this make Episode 2 of What If…? feel authentic to the MCU, but it’s almost like an animated short film spin off because it brings these actors back to tell a new story from a separate timeline, rather than having them reprise their roles just to retell a different version of one that we’ve heard.
 It’s wonderful seeing and hearing Chadwick Boseman as T’Challa Star Lord.
 You can just hear the passion and enthusiasm in his voice with each line of dialogue.
-Clearly, as series director Bryan Andrews pointed out in an interview, he loved playing this new version of the character.
+Clearly, as series director Bryan Andrews pointed out in an interview with the Hollywood Reporter, he loved playing this new version of the character.
 The duo of Boseman’s T’Challa and Michael Rooker’s Yondu are electric together thanks in part to the charm of both actors and that makes this original story that much more exciting.

 The comedy in Episode 2 is a lot more consistent than in the first episode, there are a ton of hilarious moments throughout.
 While some of the opening episode’s jokes were funny, others fell flat, and that’s a contrast to the second episode, where even a single running gag remains funny to me even after multiple watches.